Mbazu-Daniel/Metacrafters-Assesment/Avax/Degen/README.md

 This smart contract is released under the MIT License, a permissive open-source license.
 Please see the SPDX-License-Identifier comment at the beginning of the contract for the full license text.
 The `balanceOf` function allows users to check the token balance of a specific address.
 It takes one parameter: the address for which the balance should be queried.
 It returns the balance of the specified address.

-### License

-This smart contract is released under the MIT License, a permissive open-source license.
-Please see the SPDX-License-Identifier comment at the beginning of the contract for the full license text.gram
-* Any modifications needed to be made to files/folders